Pankh: Plot

-The film is the story of the repercussions that have happened to a boy - a child artist who once played girl roles in films as Baby Kusum - once he becomes an adult and wants to be launched as a hero.
-Baby Kusum is a child star, a cute little girl.
-In reality, Baby Kusum is a boy, masquerading as a girl.
-He was named Jerry, and then renamed Master Jai for the movies.
-He and his mother Mary (Lilette) share a turbulent relationship.
-The boy's family is poor and they want to make it big.
-The pressure of parents and ridicule make it a very sad situation for him.
-He becomes a drug-abuser who has never been to school and spends all his time at home.
-Eventually he creates an imaginary character he is in love with named Nandini [Bipasha Basu] who taunts him, fights with him, and questions his every move.
+The film is about a child artist who played female roles in films as Baby Kusum.
+As an adult, he wants to play hero roles.
+Baby Kusum is actually a boy, masquerading as a girl.
+He was named Jerry, and then renamed as Master Jai for the movies.
+He and his mother, Mary (Lilette) have a turbulent relationship.
+The boy's family is poor and wants to make it big.
+His parents put pressure on him and ridicule him.
+He becomes a drug addict who spends all his time at home.
+Eventually, he creates an imaginary character he is in love with named Nandini [Bipasha Basu] who taunts him, fights with him, and questions his every move.
 Jerry is made to face the camera again as a young man, which leads to the final catastrophe.
-The film highlights the common practice in the Indian film industry of casting children in role contrary to their natural genders.
+The film highlights the common practice in the Indian film industry of casting children in roles contrary to their natural genders.